Schoolies week: Official destinations

-According to Schoolies.com, there are 11 official destinations as of 2024.
+According to Schoolies.com, there were 11 "official" destinations as of 2024.
 Of the 10 Australian destinations, three are in Queensland (Airlie Beach, the Gold Coast and the Sunshine Coast (Coolum, Mooloolaba and Noosa Heads)), three are in Victoria (Lorne, Phillip Island and Rye), one is in New South Wales (Byron Bay) and one is in Western Australia (Dunsborough).
-Additionally, the official list also includes three international destinations: Fiji, Vanuatu and the island of Bali in Indonesia.
+Additionally, the list also includes three international destinations: Fiji, Vanuatu and the island of Bali in Indonesia.